Estate Planning Articles

 The Spendthrift Trust: An Estate Planning Tool That Protects Your Heirs from Excess Spending

-One of the primary goals of estate planning is to protect our assets for our children and grandchildren.
-But sometimes, we need to also protect our children from themselves.
-The spendthrift trust is an estate planning tool that can be used to do just that.
+One of the primary goals of estate planning is to protect assets for our children and grandchildren.
+But sometimes, we also need to protect our children from themselves.
+The spendthrift trust is an estate planning tool that can do just that.

-This type of trust limits a beneficiary’s access to its assets by granting incremental access to their inheritance and leaves the trust assets under the control of an independent trustee, providing you peace of mind if you’re concerned about your heir’s fiscal discipline.
+This type of trust limits a beneficiary’s access to its assets by granting incremental access to their inheritance.
+It leaves the trust assets under the control of an independent trustee, providing peace of mind if you’re concerned about your heir’s fiscal discipline.

 What Are the Benefits of a Spendthrift Trust?